-STACK speaks with the visionary director about his live action remake of the animated Disney classic.
+STACK speaks with visionary director Tim Burton about his live action remake of the animated Disney classic, Dumbo.

 At 60 years old, Tim Burton remains Disney’s enfant terrible, a filmmaker who always follows his own path, refusing to tow the line.